Cooper, J. California: 1931 - 2014

 • General Information

-• The novel tells the story of multiple generations of African-American slaves from the point of view of the dead Clora, who killed herself and tried to kill her four children in order to escape slavery.
+• "Family" tells the story of multiple generations of enslaved African Americans from the perspective of Clora, who had killed herself and tried to kill her four children in order to escape slavery.
+See Summary.

 • As a child, Cooper was known for making up stories and playing with paper dolls until her mother encouraged her to channel this creativity into writing.
 This imaginative foundation allowed her to craft compelling narratives like “Family.”